Career and Technical Education Pathways

 IB Business and Management HL

 This advanced business and management class allows for student to gain depth of knowledge in business skills.
 Students will study business organization and environments, accounts and finance, human resources, business operations, marketing and business strategy.
 Advanced students will also benefit from management and leadership training as well as a primary research based project.
+Students may take the IB HL Level Assessment.

 Catering